 Electric bicycles in the New Forest

 “There’s no excuses at all.
 Anybody can do it with electric bikes.
 It’s so much fun.
 There’s a misconception that you’re cheating but you can decide what level of assistance you choose.
-You can go on eco and give yourself a good work out or you can turn it off if you want a real work out.
+You can go on eco and give yourself a good workout or you can turn it off if you want a real workout.
 Or you can use turbo if you’re going up a steep hill.
 They last for a good day — for 30, 40 miles,” says Ross.

-John Thurnell-Read, Cyclexperience’s General Manager, returned to university in his early 30s to study conservation management.
+Jon Thurnell-Read, Cyclexperience’s General Manager, returned to university in his early 30s to study conservation management.

 “I have been involved with tourism conservation over the last five years, mainly in the New Forest.
 We work very closely with and have been well-supported by the New Forest National Park Authority and we work closely with their rangers.
 We’ve just become a local information point, so we’ll give information to visitors.
-We also work closely with the Forestry Commission, who manage a lot of the trails,“ says John.
+We also work closely with the Forestry Commission, who manage a lot of the trails,“ says Jon.

 Rail travel and sustainable tourism

-I ask about the sustainability of the forest tracks and threat to the environment posed by mass tourism.
+I ask about the sustainability of the forest tracks and the threat to the environment posed by mass tourism.